GUlf Coast state college

 Students are responsible for all fees for courses not dropped by the student during the published drop/add period.
 Refunds result from 1) classes dropped by the student by the end of the published scheduled drop/add period for each term; 2) classes dropped prior to the first day of class for courses that do not begin during the scheduled drop/add period; and 3) for classes that are cancelled by the college.
 A refund of fees paid will be given if the proper procedures are followed.
 Refund checks are mailed within two weeks after the end of the published drop/add period each term.

 A drop is different from a withdrawal.
 A drop will result in the elimination of the class(es) from the transcript record.
-A dropped class does not affect the standards of academic progress; however it may affect the amount of financial aid awarded.
+A class dropped before the end of the published add/drop timeframes does not affect the standards of academic progress; however it may affect the amount of financial aid awarded.
 A withdrawal will result in a letter grade of “W” in each class from which the student withdraws; withdrawals are included in the calculation of academic progress.

 Procedures for Requesting a Refund after the Drop/Add Period